ceo considering financing options - when is venture debt right for me image

 Similar to hiring new employees, revenue-based financing is an efficient way to expand your marketing efforts.
 While traditional equity fundraising can take 8-12 months, revenue-based financing can have money in your bank account in 30-45 days, allowing you to quickly expand your marketing or capitalize on new customer segments.

-4. Using as a bridge between rounds
+4. Using venture debt as a bridge between rounds

 Raising a bridge round from current investors can be expensive and a red flag for future investors.
 Instead, revenue-based financing is a great fit if you find yourself needing bridge money before raising your next round.
 And, preventing more dilution keeps current and future investors happy, as well as allows yourself more flexibility for future raises.